myleslinder/lwc-prebundle/README.md

 Use external dependencies from `node_modules` in your lwc component bundles without having to deal with static resources, lost typings, having to bundle them yourself, or cluttering up your `lwc` folder in your sfdx projects.

 Upgrade dependencies as you would in any off-platform project.
 Let yarn/npm still take care of your lock files.
-Runs on CI machines as long as they can run node and allow for `fs` operations.

 If Salesforce ever does provide a way to use code from `node_modules` (unlikely, although a [few TC-39 propsals might help](https://github.com/tc39/proposal-ses)) within your LWC components you can just not call lwc-prebundle before deploying with no need to change your code at all.